jewettaij/moltemplate/README.md

 ## Requirements

-Moltemplate requires BASH and a recent version of Python (>3.5), NumPy, and can run on MacOS, linux, or windows.
+Moltemplate requires BASH and Python (3.4+), NumPy, and can run on MacOS, linux, or windows.

 *(Note: On MacOS, it may eventually become necessary to use 3rd-party tools